artsy/eigen/docs/vscode.md

 You need to run two services.
 These get tied to your VS Code window, so when you close the window, the processes will be closed too.

 * With all React-Native apps, you need to run the packager.
 The packager's job is to transpile code, and to track changes for hot-reloading.
-* To be able to use Storybook, you need to runthe Storybook server.
+* To be able to use Storybook, you need to run the Storybook server.

 Both these services will get launched with `Tasks: Run Build Task`, or `cmd + shift + b`.
 To show/hide these logs, press `cmd + j`.